morel1/rnaseq-practice/README.md

 rnaseq bash sripts practice

-This practice script assumes that the following tools are installed:
+This practice script assumes that the following tools are installed and in PATH:

     - SAMtools, bam-readcount, HISAT2, StringTie